OpenDataNTNU2/TDT4290-OpenData2020/frontend/README.md

+# Welcome to FRONTEND

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## Getting Started
+## Before running frontend

-Frontend may not run unless a backend is running or available.
+Frontend might not run unless a backend is running or available.

 First, open a console in the frontend folder, then install the dependencies: